Attorney Accreditation; Acts Requiring Accreditation

 Question: Why do I have to provide references as to my qualifications if I have been certified by the State bar?

-Response: Although VA will generally accept a State bar’s character and fitness determination, 38 C.F.R. § 14.629(b)(ii), it may be necessary to speak with references if the information provided by the applicant raises questions about his or her fitness to practice before VA.
+Response: Although VA will generally accept a State bar’s character and fitness determination, 38 C.F.R. § 14.629(b)(1)(ii), it may be necessary to speak with references if the information provided by the applicant raises questions about his or her fitness to practice before VA.

 Question: May an accredited agent or attorney charge fees for preparing a claims form?

 Response: No. Accredited agents and attorneys may only charge fees for representation.
 VA regulations define “representation” as those acts associated with representing a claimant in a proceeding before VA pursuant to appointment on a VA Form 21-22a, “Appointment of Individual as Claimant’s Representative.”
+Generally, to charge fees for representation before VA, an agency of original jurisdiction (AOJ) must have issued a decision on a claim and a claimant must have filed a notice of disagreement (NOD) on or after June 20, 2007, with respect to that decision.

 Question: Can attorneys assist with and charge to help veterans complete and file the EVR (eligibility verification report) at the end of each year?